cosmos/ibc/spec/ics-023-vector-commitments/README.md

 type Value = string
 ```

-#### Initialization
+#### Initialisation

-The `generate` function initializes the state of the commitment from an initial (possibly empty) map of keys to values.
+The `generate` function initialises the state of the commitment from an initial (possibly empty) map of keys to values.

 ```typescript
 type generate = (initial: Map<Key, Value>) => CommitmentState